kyarnal22/Data-146/Project2/Project2.md

 ![Logarithmic Transformation](loglifeExp.png)

 The plot shown after applying the logarithmic transformation to the raw data best communicates the change in life expectancy among all included countries from 1952 to 2007.
 It is much easier to see the difference between the two years in the second plot than in the first, as the second one more clearly demonstrates the dramatic increase in life expectancy worldwide from 1952 to 2007.
+Scaling down the values while preserving the variation of the variables through the logarithmic transformation allows for the second plot to be more readable.

 ## 4